TULiberalArts/Political-Science/pages/graduate.md

 - Three (3) letters of recommendation
 - Writing sample
 - Resume
 - Official transcript(s) for previous degrees (must be sent directly from the granting institution).
-Please submit transcripts from non-U.S. granting institutions to us via [Word Education Services](http://www.wes.org/students/index.asp).
+Please submit transcripts from non-U.S. granting institutions to us via [World Education Services](https://www.wes.org/).
 - GRE scores (GREs must have been taken within the last five years)
 - TOFEL scores (only necessary if applicant’s previous degree(s) are from a university outside the United States)